BrandCast-Signage/brandcast-docs/docs/integrations/google-business-reviews.md

 ## Overview

-The Reviews integration pulls verified feedback directly from Google.
-By creating **Reviews Content Sources**, you can filter for your best ratings and display them to build trust with visitors.
+Google Business Reviews integration allows BrandCast users to display customer reviews from their Google Business Profile on digital signage displays.
+This is perfect for retail businesses, restaurants, service providers, and any business with a Google Business Profile looking to showcase positive customer feedback.

 **Key Features:**
 - **Auto-Sync:** New reviews are fetched automatically (every 6 hours).